-- 71. On April 19, 2013, Wilmington Trust, National Association, as indenture trustee for the Senior Unsecured Notes issued by ResCap, filed a motion seeking standing to prosecute claims on behalf of the ResCap estate, including fraudulent transfer, constructive trust, indemnification, contribution, and aiding and abetting breach of fiduciary duty claims against Ally, and breach of fiduciary duty claims against the directors and officers of ResCap.
-(See PX-853 (the "SUNs' STN Motion").) - 72.
-Wilmington Trust, on behalf of the Senior Unsecured Noteholders, identified many of the same claims against Ally identified by the Committee.
-Specifically, the SUNs' STN
+68. On April 19, 2013, Wilmington Trust, National Association, as indenture trustee for the Senior Unsecured Notes issued by ResCap, filed a motion seeking standing to prosecute claims on behalf of the ResCap estate, including fraudulent transfer, constructive trust, indemnification, contribution, and aiding and abetting breach of fiduciary duty claims against Ally, and breach of fiduciary duty claims against the directors and officers of ResCap.
+(See PX 853 (the "SUNs' STN Motion").)

-Motion identified potential Debtors' claims against Ally for constructive and actual fraudulent transfer claims against Ally, and indemnification claims arising from the Operating Agreement.
-(See PX-853 at 15-17, 22-23.)
+69. Wilmington Trust, on behalf of the Senior Unsecured Noteholders, identified many of the same claims against Ally that the Committee identified.
+Specifically, the SUNs' STN Motion identified potential Debtors' claims against Ally for constructive and actual fraudulent transfer, and indemnification claims arising from the Operating Agreement.
+(See id. at 15-17, 22-23.)